IT-for-Change/Organize-Mobile-App/README.md

 1. Cordova - Current working directory is not a Cordova-based project

-	$\to$ Make sure you have www folder in root directory.
+	$\to$ Make sure you have /www folder in root directory.
+Otherwise make one.
+		`mkdir ~/Organize-Mobile-App/www`

 2. [ERROR] Could not parse build output file: `platforms/android/app/build/outputs/apk/debug/output.json`